Home Science Electrochemistry Water Electrolysis

 Water Electrolysis Equipment

-Water electrolysis is the process where water can split into hydrogen (H2) and oxygen (O2) through the requirement of electricity or electrical energy in an electrolyzer equipment.
+Water electrolysis is the process by which water can be split into hydrogen (H2) and oxygen (O2) through the requirement of electricity or electrical energy in an electrolyzer.
 Most of the hydrogen gas produced or used worldwide is created through the electrolysis of water in an electrolyzer.
 The Dutch merchants Jan Rudolph Deiman and Adriaan Paets van Troostwijk first represented the electrolysis of water in 1789.
 They use an electrostatic machine to make electricity and discharge between two gold electrodes immersed in water.

 Water electrolysis energy requirement in electrolyzer equipment for hydrogen and oxygen production